 QNB Capital continues to be mandated on high-profile transactions, supporting QNB's market-leading position in the area of corporate finance and financial and strategic advisory services.
-QNB Capital has acted as a joint lead manager on a number of local, regional and international sovereign and corporate bond and sukuk offerings totaling over U.S.\$50 billion over the last five years.
-Notably, in 2023, QNB Capital acted as a joint lead manager on the Republic of Turkey's U.S.\$2.5 billion Sukuk issuance, Qatar Islamic Bank's U.S.\$500 million Sukuk issuance and QNB Finansbank's U.S.\$300 million Conventional Tier 2 issuance.
+QNB Capital has acted as a joint lead manager on a number of local, regional and international sovereign and corporate bond and sukuk offerings totaling over U.S.\$ 50 billion over the last five years.
+Notably, in 2024, QNB Capital acted as a joint lead manager on the State of Qatar's U.S.\$ 2.5 billion inaugural Green Bond issuance, Qatar Islamic Bank's U.S.\$ 750 million Sukuk issuance and VakifBank's U.S.\$ 500 million Additional Tier 1 Notes ("AT1") issuance.